-It is best to use eggs that are just past the point of fresh, though not expired or bad.
-The outer membrane in fresh eggs tends to cling to the shell more than older eggs, making the peeling process more difficult.
+It is best to use eggs that are just past peak freshness, though not expired or bad.
+The outer membrane in a fresh egg tends to cling to the shell more than in an older egg, making the peeling process more difficult.
 Here’s the easiest way to tell if your eggs have gone bad.

-Step 4: Roll the egg under your palm on the counter so that the shell is broken and cracked all over, and then submerge the egg in your bowl of room-temperature water.
+Roll the egg under your palm on the counter so that the shell is broken and cracked all over, and then submerge the egg in your bowl of room-temperature water.
 This will help to loosen the membrane that connects the white to the shell.
 While the egg is still submerged, begin to peel it.
 You can also opt to peel the eggs under the running water of the faucet so the added pressure of the water can work to remove the shells, too.